Sugar Content in Dark Chocolate

 Willie’s Cacao Venezuelan Gold 72%

 This Venezuelan Gold 72% is about as sweet as I can tolerate – I prefer much bitter.
 This bar has quite a distinct unusual nutty flavor.
 It comes wrapped as two big thick squares, so it’s not great for breaking off and eating (I like thin and snappy) but it is superb for grating though.
-Try it grated over full fat natural yogurt
+Try it grated over full fat natural yogurt and frozen berries for a tasty, sugar sensible dessert.

 Green & Blacks organic 85% (&75%)